 Silent collusion, then, is more evil than an out-and-out evil act.
 For example, active evil alone could not have resulted in Jesus’ crucifixion.
 It could only happen because of all the colluders, traitors and silent bystanders who stood by and watched, too afraid for their own skin to stand up in opposition, allowing evil to win.
 (Although, of course, over the long haul, evil never really wins.)

 It was no different in Nazi Germany under the Hitler regime.
-The few perpetrators in charge would not have gotten very far without the silent collusion of the masses who feared for their hides as being more important than all that stuff that God stands for: decency, truth, empathy and love.
+The few perpetrators in charge would not have gotten very far without the silent collusion of the masses.
+People’s personal fear felt more important than all that stuff God stands for: decency, truth, empathy and love.

 So here’s something interesting to ponder: the active principle in distortion—as murderous and harmful as it might be—is never able to cause as much damage as the receptive, passive principle in distortion.
 So the lowliest attribute on the bad-ways-to-be scale of humanity is not to be hateful, it is to be lazy.
 Inertia—including laziness, apathy and unwillingness—is the freezing of the flow of divine energy.
 In inertia, the radiant matter hardens and thickens, being blocked and deadened.